xzfc/cached-nix-shell/cached-nix-shell.1.md

 When `--expr` or `--packages` option is given, the cache is evaluated inside a separate empty directory, preventing access to relative paths from within nix expressions.
+Contrariwise, when a path to a shebang script or nix file is given, the cache is evaluated in the directory containing that script or file.
 This allows multiple `cached-nix-shell` invocations from different directories to reuse the same cache entry.